 My favorite tools are generally open source.
 I use Java for Android and Tomcat apps, PHP and CodeIgniter for LAMP apps, Bonfire and Wordpress for content management.
-For web application GUIs, I generally use Twitter Bootstrap and AngularJS, although I will adapt to work with anything that is handed to me.
+For web application GUIs, I generally use Twitter Bootstrap and AngularJS these days because they are so awesome.

 Stuff That Matters (to me)